Society of United Irishmen: Dissenters: "Americans in their hearts"

 The Society was formed at a gathering in a Belfast tavern in October 1791.
-With the exception of Thomas Russell, a former India-service army officer from Cork, and Theobald Wolfe Tone, a Protestant secretary to the Catholic Committee in Dublin, the participants who resolved to reform the government of Ireland on "principles of civil, political and religious liberty" were Presbyterians.
+With the exception of Thomas Russell, a former India-service army officer from Cork, and Theobald Wolfe Tone, a Dublin political publicist, the participants who resolved to reform the government of Ireland on "principles of civil, political and religious liberty" were Presbyterians.
 As Dissenters from the established Anglican (Church of Ireland) communion, they were conscious of sharing, in part, the civil and political disabilities of the Kingdom's dispossessed Roman Catholic majority.